Skip to content

 The locker-room scene was not overly tense or uncomfortable once reporters entered following Nurse’s news conference.
 But Paul George, who scored 18 points on 5-of-13 shooting, declined an interview request, leaving teammates such as rookie Jared McCain and newcomer Caleb Martin to speak for the team.
 Joel Embiid did hold court at his locker, but when asked if the meeting was “positive,” he responded with a coy, “Oh, we had a meeting?”

-It was at least a tad surprising that Embiid was even present after the game, thanks to another health snag that has plagued the start of his season.
-The 2023 NBA MVP entered the day listed as questionable with an illness — then was downgraded to doubtful after he missed that morning’s shootaround — before elevating himself to available after going through a warm-up about 45 minutes before tipoff.
+It was at least a tad surprising that Embiid was even present after the game, due to another health snag that has plagued the start of his season.
+The 2023 NBA MVP entered the day listed as questionable with an illness — then was downgraded to doubtful after he missed that morning’s shootaround — before elevating himself to available after going through a warmup about 45 minutes before tipoff.

 “I always wanted to give it a chance,” Embiid said, “as long as I felt like I could be out there.”

 Still, Nurse evaluated Embiid’s play as “really rusty” in his third game of the season.
-He scored just two of his 11 points in the second half, after going scoreless following the break during Friday’s loss at the Orlando Magic.
+He scored just two of his 11 points in the second half, after going scoreless following the break Friday during a loss at the Orlando Magic.
 Nurse initially took Embiid out of Monday’s looming defeat with about seven minutes remaining, but the big man wanted to go back in for the closing stretch to attempt to gain more conditioning and rhythm.

 » READ MORE: Tyrese Maxey implores Sixers fans not to give up on the team after rough start